 Polish scientists in the NeuroSmog consortium plan to study hundreds of children to determine how smog impacts their developing brains.
-They have received over PLN 15 million for the research from the Foundation for Polish Science under the TEAM-NET programme.
+They have received over PLN 15 million for this research from the Foundation for Polish Science under the TEAM-NET programme.

-The work will be conducted by the Institute of Psychology and Institute of Applied Psychology at Jagiellonian University in Kraków and the Institute of Environmental Protection in Warsaw, where maps of air pollution will be created.
+The work will be conducted by the Institute of Psychology and the Institute of Applied Psychology at Jagiellonian University in Kraków and the Institute of Environmental Protection in Warsaw, where maps of air pollution will be created.
 The researchers seek to confirm the hypothesis of the negative impact of smog on the developing brain, which so far has been examined only in isolated studies.
 As explained by the director of the project, Dr Marcin Szwed, a professor from the Institute of Psychology at Jagiellonian University, “We believe that by carrying out this project, we will obtain solid and reliable data on what smog does to children’s brains in the concentrations we encounter every day in Poland.
-If the effects of smog are truly as ominous as we suspect, we hope that our discoveries will spur the authorities responsible for air quality in Poland and Europe to take action.”
+If the effects of smog are truly as ominous as we suspect, we hope that our discoveries will spur the authorities responsible for air quality in Poland and Europe to take action”.

 There will be four research teams operating in the consortium: a team modelling air pollution, a child-psychology team, a neuroimaging team, and an epidemiological team.
 They will combine research methods from various scientific disciplines: the latest methods for measuring concentrations of pollutants, neuroimaging of the brain using state-of-the-art magnetic resonance, as well as extended psychological diagnostics.